junh1024/junh1024-Documents/Music/How to make good mixes.md

 Starting
 ---
 Insert media into your DAW if you haven't already.
 Place them to the right, leave a large gap, and have your opening song to the left.
 What should be your opening song?
 Start off your mix with a song that's not too intense.
 Take a hint from Track order on albums (but maybe not anthologies or compilations), it can help you to make a journey as the mix progresses.
-Vary your intensity as you go through the songs, but that might happen anyway due to differences in song content & key compatibility.
-For some genres like Rock or Pop, your mix might be the same high or medium throughout.
 You can join songs into groups of 2-3, then join those groups into a mix.
 Or you can join them sequentially.

+Vary your intensity as you go through the songs, but that might happen anyway due to differences in song content & key compatibility.
+This is important as if it's all high all the time, it will be very boring.
+Aim to have a noticeable dip in energy every 15 mins or so.
+It can be a breakdown in a song, or an entire mellow song.
+If there's a long breakdown in a song, I try to place that song at or after the middle of the mix, since my mixes seem to be around 25m.

 With the ["BME"](https://www.youtube.com/watch?v=yaScgj3t9LM) approach, for shorter mixes <28mins, you can have 1 beginning & end tracks.
 For longer mixes >30mins, you can have 2 beginning & end tracks.
 This is a rough guide & comes from recalling my mixes.
-Aim to end your mix with a bang.
+You can end your mix with a bang, or a chill track.
 Some of my best mixes are (partially) made in reverse, with the best songs at the end, so that's a valid approach as well.
 Maybe the ending is more important & it's OK to have bum transitions & filler tracks at the start.

 Circle of 5ths
 ---
-Unlike [mashups](https://github.com/junh1024/junh1024-Documents/blob/master/Music/How%20to%20make%20(good)%20mashups%20V2.md#introduction), knowing key theory is almost mandatory for making good mixes.
+Unlike [mashups](https://github.com/junh1024/junh1024-Documents/blob/master/Music/How%20to%20make%20good%20mashups%20V2.md#introduction), knowing key theory is almost mandatory for making good mixes.

 If you're like me, you would've heard the circle of 5ths being mentioned many times, but not knowing how it's useful, until now.
 Here it is below in strip form with C major at the center, and relative minor below.
+Because it's a strip, keep in mind that the ends join (like, C# joins with F#).

 	C#	G#	D#	A#	F	[C]	G	D	A	E	B	F#
 	A#m	Fm	Cm	Gm	Dm	Am	Em	Bm	F#m	C#m	G#m	D#m

-If you join 2 songs in neighboring keys or modes (move horizontally or vertically), it should sound good.
-But if you move both (move horizontally and vertically), it might not.
+If you join 2 songs in adjacent segments on the strip (move horizontally or vertically), it should sound good.
+But if you move diagonally, it might not.
+In the [Romantic era](https://tobyrush.com/theorypages/pdf/en-us/romantic-era-techniques.pdf) people started using 3rds more.
+Note that moving up & down is a 3rd, and moving diagonally down right is also a 3rd.
 Although horizontally neighboring keys are both a 5th apart, I often find that moving down a 5th sounds better, maybe cuz it sounds like a more usual descending perfect cadence.
 Depending on how your keys come out, you might be able to move around the circle for at least a few songs.
+You might need to do a 2nd round of importing songs to fill in gaps in your progression.
+It should go without saying that joining the same key & mode (like C > C) should sound good, and joining with the same key, but different mode (like C > Cm) could sound good.

 Many songs are in 1 key only.
 But there are some that are in 2 or more keys.
 These are more valuable as you can now have more possibilities to join keys, but you can only join certain keys at certain points, and it's now polarized (assuming each end is a different key).
 So you can't reverse your mix and it'll still sound good.

 Other strategies
 ---
-5ths are discussed above, but in the [Romantic era](https://tobyrush.com/theorypages/pdf/en-us/romantic-era-techniques.pdf) , people started using 3rds.
-So if you join songs using 3rds, it might sound OK.
-Or you could try to match chords between songs.
+You could try to match chords between songs.
 Or match notes instead (chords & melodies).
-Really, it all comes down to sounding good, harmonically.

 Changing Keys
 ---